Chapter 14. Modernized Texts

 Each of these intertextual and paratextual units needs to be wrapped in a <div> element.
 The <div> element requires the following attributes:

 @n: You control the value on this attribute.
-Sample values include: Interlude, Interlude 1, Preface, Preface 1, Preface 2, Speech at court, Induction, Chorus, Prologue , Epilogue.
-Whatever value you give the @n attribute will appear in generated citations in digital outputs; the value Pro would result in the first speech in the Prologue being numbered Pro.1 (LEMDO’s processing adds the period between the value and the speech number).
+Sample values include: Interlude, Interlude 1, Preface, Preface 1, Preface 2, Speech at court, Induction, Chorus, Prologue , Epilogue, Dumbshow, and Dumbshow 1.
+Whatever value you give the @n attribute will appear in generated citations in digital outputs; the value Pro would result in the first speech in the Prologue being numbered Pro.1.
+The first paragraph in a dumbshow would be numbered Dumbshow 1.1.
+(LEMDO’s processing adds the period between the value and the speech number).
 Consult with your anthology lead about the appropriate name for the unit, in case the anthology is imposing its own standard vocabulary for these types of texts.
-(Note that LEMDO is currently expecting @n values of Prologue, Epilogue, Chorus, or Other.
-We may expand this list at anthologiesʼ request.)
+(Note that LEMDO is currently expecting @n values of Prologue, Epilogue, Chorus, Dumbshow, or Other.
+We may expand this list at anthologies’ request.)

 @xml:id: The value of the @xml:id attribute must include the xml:id of the file and any parent <div> .
 It will always begin with the name of the file: emdFV_M_, for example.